gbmhunter/AltiumScriptCentral/README.rst

 ========= ========== ===================================================================================================
 Version   Date       Comment
 ========= ========== ===================================================================================================
-v10.2.1.0 2013/09/03 Moved designator identifiers into config file.
+v11.0.0.0 2013/09/03 Added inductor validator.
+Fixed incorrect return statements in validator functions.
+Fixed bug where script would crash if regex did not find a designator match. v10.2.1.0 2013/09/03 Moved designator identifiers into config file.
 Renamed resistor and capacitor validators, and they are now called from ComponentValidator.vbs. v10.2.0.0 2013/09/02 Collected component validating scripts and put in new folder 'src/Checks/ComponentValidators'.
 Added parent script for component validation, called ComponentValidator.vbs.
 Added a number of valid component designators. v10.1.1.0 2013/09/02 Capacitor check script now reports back violating capacitors.
 Added start-of-string anchors to resistor and capacitor designator finding regex to fix bug where designator XC1 was being matched as a capacitor.